MohammadrezaPourreza/Spider2/Spider2-World/README.md

 # Spider2-World

-Spider2-World is a code generation dataset centered on SQL generation, which integrates SQL, Python, and Command Line.
+Spider2-World is a challenging code generation benchmark that requires writing SQL (primarily), Python, and Command Line commands to solve problems. 😊

 #### Query-level Task
-The most distinctive feature of Spider2-World is that it doesn't provide predefined schema information; you need to explore the database on your own and interactively write SQL.
+We transform almost all examples Spider2 into Spider2-World.
+The most distinctive feature is that it doesn't provide predefined schema information; the methods need to explore the database automatically and interactively write SQL.
 (Somewhat similar to the setting in [`Intercode`](https://github.com/princeton-nlp/intercode))

 #### Project-level Task
-We propose examples based on the **DBT project**, which is a highly realistic SQL generation scenario commonly used in industry development, requires completing a complex data transformation task.
+We also propose a new novel SQL generation task based on the **DBT project**, which is a highly realistic SQL generation scenario commonly used in industry development, requires completing a complex data transformation task.
 (Somewhat similar to the setting in [`SWE-Bench`](https://www.swebench.com/).

 ## Data content and format

+For any given example, everything needed to solve this task is provided within the folder.
+Please ensure your agent makes full use of these resources.

-All evaluation examples are in [`evaluation_examples`](https://github.com/xlang-ai/Spider2/tree/main/Spider2-C/evaluation_examples)
+All evaluation examples are in [`evaluation_examples`](https://github.com/xlang-ai/Spider2/tree/main/Spider2-World/evaluation_examples)

 - `instance_id`: (str) - A formatted instance identifier, UUID.